-Eliminating cancer as a cause of death means coming together as a community to address how we can collectively work to improve precision medicine in cancer care at the policy level so that patients receive the right treatments at the right time, and have access to life-saving genetic screens and tests to better inform treatment decisions.
+Redefining care for all means coming together as one community to address how we can partner together to expand equitable access to precision medicine at the policy level.
+Doing so will help ensure that people with cancer receive the right treatments at the right time and have access to potentially life-saving screens and biomarker tests to best inform treatment decisions.

-YOUR Cancer Precision Medicine Roundtables convene influential organizations and individuals in states across the country to meet with their respective policy makers and discuss barriers to precision medicine with a goal of identifying tangible policy measures that ultimately help support patients living with cancer.
+YOUR Cancer Precision Medicine Roundtables convene influential organizations and individuals in states across the country to meet with their respective policy makers and discuss barriers to precision medicine with a goal of identifying tangible policy measures that ultimately help support people with cancer.

 Discussions focus on overcoming barriers to precision medicine access, emphasizing potential policy solutions across four key topics:

-Precision medicines are quickly being approved, challenging health professionals and patients to stay abreast of new treatments and testing requirements to improve treatment decisions.
+Precision medicines are quickly being approved, challenging health professionals and people with cancer to stay abreast of new treatments and testing requirements to improve treatment decisions.